hyperledger-tooling/start-here-hyperledger/releases/hyperledger/fabric.md

         <tr>
             <td colspan="2">
                 <b>
-                    v2.2.6
+                    v2.2.7
                 </b>
             </td>
         </tr>
         <tr>
             <td>
                 <span class="chip">
-                    v2.2.6
+                    v2.2.7
                 </span>
             </td>
             <td>
-                v2.2.6 Release Notes - June 17, 2022
+                v2.2.7 Release Notes - July 1, 2022
 ====================================

 Fixes
 -----

-**peer and orderer - Handle TLS CA certificate expiry**

-When any TLS CA certificate configured on a channel expired, peer and orderer nodes fail to start due to MSP initialization error "setting up the MSP manager failed: CA Certificate is not valid: certificate has expired or is not yet valid".
-MSP initialization now ignores TLS CA certificate expiration so that the peer or orderer can start up and receive channel configuration updates with renewed TLS CA certificates.
+**orderer - Handle malformed consensus request**

+If a consensus client sends a malformed consensus request to an orderer it may crash the orderer node.
+This fix checks for the malformed consensus request and returns an error to the consensus client.

 Dependencies
 ------------
-Fabric v2.2.6 has been tested with the following dependencies:
+Fabric v2.2.7 has been tested with the following dependencies:
 * Go 1.18.2
 * CouchDB v3.2.2